DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 We’ve all heard the terms protagonist and main character, and they are frequently used interchangeably.
-Oftentimes they appear synonymous, especially in stories where there is a clear leading character that the plot revolves around them.

-In short, the protagonist is the “hero” that moves the plot forward while the main character experiences the plot.
+In short, the protagonist is the “hero” who moves the plot forward while the main character experiences the plot.
 As the audience, we experience the plot driven by the protagonist through the main character(s).

 Knowing what these terms mean is essential to good writing, building solid character arcs, and understanding what makes a compelling story.